-Objective/Timeframe(s) Periodically review Zoning and subdivision requirements to promote energy conservation measures, concurrent with updates to the Building Code or by 2026, whichever is sooner.
+Objective/ Timeframe (s) Periodically review Zoning and subdivision requirements to promote energy conservation measures, concurrent with updates to the Building Code or by 2026, whichever is sooner.
 Promote energy conservation strategies on the City's website by Summer 2023 and in the City's summer iteration of the bi-annual newsletter.
-Continue to provide fee waivers that are available for solar projects throughout the planning period.
-Responsible Agency Community Development Department Funding Sources General Relevant Policies 2.2, 2.6
+Promote Continue to provide fee waivers that are available for solar projects throughout the planning period.
+Timeframe Short-term, Middle-term, and Long-term Responsible Agency Community Development Department Funding Sources General Relevant Policies 2.2, 2.6